An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Authoritative content is unique to a brand and showcases their expertise on a topic.
 This works to build trust with the target audience.

-This is also the step where you evaluate the topic clusters for SEO, surrounding your content with blog posts and resources.
-These assets can target new terms in their own right and give you a chance to showcase authority on a subject and interlink the content.
+This is also the step where you evaluate the topic clusters for SEO, interlinking your content with blog posts and resources that cover sub-topics.

 How to Audit Your Content for Authoritativeness

-Evaluate how the site is targeting “awareness” keywords.
-To see these, filter out Google Search Console queries containing words like “how” (seoClarity users can do it using Search Analytics).
-Evaluate rankings and performance, looking for low-hanging fruit (pages ranking between positions 11-40, requiring a little push to appear on page one.).
+Evaluate how the site is targeting “awareness” keywords by filtering Google Search Console queries containing words like “how” (seoClarity users can do it using Search Analytics).
+Evaluate rankings and performance and look for low-hanging fruit (pages ranking between positions 11-40, requiring a little push to appear on page one.).

-This is also a good step to find content gaps.
-These are commonly areas where your competition ranks but you don’t — it’s time to create more authoritative content to fill those gaps!
+This is also a good step to find content gaps — areas where your competition ranks but you don’t — and create more authoritative content to fill them!

-You should also do keyword research to determine the opportunities at different intent stages related to the target keyword.
-For example, if you’re selling running shoes, an article on “how to choose the best running shoes” and “tips for running a marathon” are topics that can expand your authority for the primary terms (running shoes), and help move searchers down the funnel, without leaving your site.
+You should also conduct research to determine keyword opportunities at different intent stages related to the target keyword.
+For example, if you’re selling running shoes, an article on “how to choose the best running shoes” and “tips for running a marathon” could expand your authority for the primary terms (running shoes) and move searchers down the funnel without leaving your site.

 Authority Content Recommendations